Ordered before 4:00 PM = delivered the next business day

 Excipients perform several functions, including:

-- The design of active substances that makes it possible to ingest them.
+• The design of the supplement that makes it possible to take it (think of a tablet).

 The safety of excipients